You are here: Home / Technology / What is a load cell?

 - Applying a coating to protect the strain gauges and wiring from moisture and humidity and environmental effects

-However, when built properly from a trusted source, resistive load cells built with bonded foil strain gauges, offer accuracies as good as +/- 0.02% of full scale!
+However, when built properly from a trusted source, resistive load cells built with bonded foil strain gauges, offer accuracies as good as +/- 0.02% of full scale like our RSP1 load cells!
 And when properly compensated for temperature variations they can be used between -10C to 40C generally with very good resistance to temperature variations.
 Finally, these load cells offer excellent off-center load compensation and hence are very useful for building scales where the weight to be measured could be placed randomly anywhere on the loading platform.

 Capacitive load cells are built on the principal of a change in capacitance when a force is applied on the load cell.
 Capacitance is the ability of a system to store a charge.
 If a capacitor is built using the classic parallel plate approach then its ability to store a charge is directly proportional to the area between the two plates and inversely proportional to the gap between the plates.

-The construction of a capacitive sensor is much simpler than constructing a resistive load cell.
+The construction of a capacitive sensor is much simpler than constructing a resistive load cell you can read more about it by visiting this page that describes "Why Capacitive Sensors".
 In addition, by optimizing the starting gaps and/or overlap areas of the two plates, once can vary the sensitivity and output signal to optimize it for various applications.

 Capacitive techniques can be used to measure gaps (proximity), humidity, tilt, force, torque, acceleration, fluid quality and many other physical parameters!
 It is a very versatile parameter that offers tremendous sensitivities in a small package.